arjunumenon/arjunumenon.github.io/_posts/2021-01-25-tenant-status-solution-m365cli.md

 #### SharePoint List

 Here we are using a SharePoint List in one of the SharePoint sites.
-The advantage of that is, you can have the information kept and you can tag it to a Power Automate if you want to build some Logics (I have created a [Power Automate solution](#bonus-solution---configure-power-automate-for-doing-any-business-process) so that can have a look into that and design your requirements accordingly).
+The advantage of that is, you can have the information kept and you can tag it to a Power Automate if you want to build some logics (I have created a [Power Automate solution](#bonus-solution---configure-power-automate-for-doing-any-business-process) so that can you can have a look into that and design your requirements accordingly).
 In my case, SharePoint List look something like below

 ![M365HealthStatusOutageList](../assets/images/blog-usedimages/o365-health-status/SPList.jpg)

 #### Adding to SharePoint List if a Service is not Normal

 We will be using [spo listitem add](https://pnp.github.io/cli-microsoft365/cmd/spo/listitem/listitem-add/){:target="_blank"} which will add the item to SharePoint List.
 Since we are already authenticated to your tenant, all we need to do is to use the command directly.
 Before we do that, we will just check the current SharePoint list whether the outage is already added.
 We plan to have the script running in a fixed interval, say every **15 minutes** or **30 minutes**.
-In that case there is a chance that outage is still there and we do not need the entry to be duplicated.
+In that case, there is a chance that the outage is still there and we do not need the entry to be duplicated.
 So we would get the items from the current SharePoint List using the command [spo listitem get](https://pnp.github.io/cli-microsoft365/cmd/spo/listitem/listitem-get/){:target="_blank"} and will check whether the current outage is already there in the List.

 - If it is there,
   - Then we will not do anything.